 Credit card “skimming,” which is using a device to acquire credit or debit card and personal information from a gas pump or ATM, is a serious offense in California, and credit card skimming in Orange County can result in a lengthy jail sentence.

-Usually, credit card skimming is accomplished by someone who gains access to an ATM, gas pump or other device in which people swipe their debit/credit card.
+Usually, credit card skimming is accomplished by someone who gains access to an ATM, gas pump or another device in which people swipe their debit/credit card.
 The skimmer is a device attached to or installed in the card reader that collects the information contained on the card's magnetic strip, including card numbers, security codes, pin numbers, and other information.

 This information is used to make unauthorized purchases on the card or make counterfeit cards containing the stolen information.
 Sometimes, the information will be sold to others over the Internet for them to use.